 SPORTS - VIDEOS OF MY SWIMMING

-Updated 12 March 2025
+Updated 16 August 2025

 The quality of the video clips that Barry Young and I took of each other in 2000 was poor due to limited indoor lighting.
-In 2008, I took poolside and underwater video clips of David Murphy at the Mosgiel Swimming Pool and he returned the favour by taking video clips of my own swimming technique.
-Video clips of my swimming at the age of 59 are shown below.
+In 2008, at the age of 59, I took poolside and underwater video clips of David Murphy at the Mosgiel Swimming Pool and David returned the favour by taking video clips of my own swimming technique.
+In 2000, I developed a dual screen utility using Macromedia Authorware to compare two video clips at different speeds.
+I now use Camtasia 2022 to display 4 video clips simultaneously on screen.

 BREASTSTROKE

-In the video clips below I am using the same timing as I had used back in the 1960s when I pulled to breath as opposed to the modern timing of pulling to stretch.
-I have now used the modern timing of breaststroke for well over a decade, but I still swim a relatively flat breaststroke with limited raising of my shoulders above the water at the end of each arm stroke.
+In the 2008 video clips I am using the same timing as I had used back in the 1960s when I pulled to breath as opposed to the modern timing of pulling to stretch.
+In 2025 I have now used the modern timing of breaststroke for well over a decade, but I still swim a relatively flat breaststroke with limited raising of my shoulders above the water at the end of each arm stroke.

 BUTTERFLY

 In the 1960s, I used to swim butterfly with a pronounced key-hole arm action which gave me time to fit in a second minor dolphin kick.
 My legs used to separate on my second dolphin kick.
 As a Masters swimmer in the 1980s, I started to swim butterfly with a single dolphin kick pulling straight through without a key-hole arm action.
 A number of Masters swimmers use what I call gallomping butterfly where they pause with their arms in front to enable a strong second dolphin kick.
 This style of butterfly is less strenuous, which suits some Masters swimmers who have lost strength with age.
-At the age of 75, I am not yet prepared to adopt this style of butterfly.
+At the age of 76, I am not yet prepared to adopt this style of butterfly.

 BACKSTROKE

 In the 1960s, my foster parents used to laugh at my backstroke, but never told me why.
 In 2000, I realised the full extent of the defects in my stroke technique when I viewed videos of my backstroke for the first time.
 I used to chop at the water behind me.
-I have tried to model my backstroke on Barry Young's backstroke ever since with only partial success.
+I have tried to model my backstroke on Barry Young's backstroke ever since with partial success.
 I do not have a strong backstroke kick, and I need to keep my head still and avoid over reaching behind me.

 FREESTYLE

-Freestyle is the first and only stroke I was taught at the age of 10 in 1960 and it is my worst and least favourite stroke.
-A major stroke defect is due to my lack of equal flexibility across my shoulders.
-My left arm swings wide and my kick is uneven due to action-reaction to compensate.
-Over-reaching in breaststroke and butterfly is not a handicap, but is in freestyle which results in body twisting.
-I have no degree of catchup - a freeze frame shows me with one arm fully extended in front of me and my other arm full extended behind me.
-I am pushing down on the water at the start of my arm strokes instead of keep a high elbow.
+Freestyle is the first and only stroke I was taught at the age of 10 in 1960 and it is my worst and least favourite stroke.My major stroke defect is due to my lack of equal flexibility across my shoulders.
+My left arm swings wide and my kick is uneven and wide to compensate which results in additional drag.
+Over-reaching in breaststroke and butterfly is not a handicap, but is in freestyle.
+I have no degree of catchup with my front arm immediately starting each stroke without pause and I initially push down on the water at the start of each stroke.
 My poor technique in freestyle is an example of limited coaching at an early age which has become deeply ingrained.

 WHERE TO FROM HERE ?